dorsaSz97/planetsFacts-FEMchallenge/README.md

-# Planets fact site | FEM Challenge
+# Planets Facts Website | FEM Challenge

 This is my 21st project which is one of the Frontend Mentor's challenges for displaying facts about planets.